 But within just six days of that reassurance from Dick Smith personnel, the chain store was placed in the hands of receivers.
-Even worse, even on the morning that Dick Smith stores were going into administration, customers were told to hang onto their gift cars because they would be able to be used "in a few days".
-But receiver Ferrier Hodgson this morning released a statement confirming that it would not honour outstanding gift vouchers or refund deposits paid for goods.
+Even worse, even on the morning that Dick Smith stores were going into administration, customers were told to hang onto their gift cars because they would be able to be used 'in a few days'.
+But receiver Ferrier Hodgson thaat very morning released a statement confirming that it would not honour outstanding gift vouchers or refund deposits paid for goods.

 But as with all other gift card scams, it is the defrauded customers of the stores who pay the penalty by not getting what they paid for.
-The directors and senior management of Dick Smith will walk out completely unscathed to move onto other lucrative senior executive positions with other companies.
-These are the people who should be charged with fraud and forced to fully reimburse all Dick Smith customers who bought those useless gift cards, but unfortunately, this never seems to happen.
+The directors and senior management of Dick Smith walked out completely unscathed and moved onto other lucrative senior executive positions with other companies.
+These are the people who should have been charged with fraud and forced to fully reimburse all Dick Smith customers who bought those useless gift cards, but unfortunately, this never seems to happen.

 The Australian operations of American chain Toys 'R' Us was placed under administration in May 2018 after the closure of its US and British stores.
 Administrators McGrathNicol said that gift cards and vouchers would be honoured, provided that customers spent an additional equivalent amount in store.
 "In other words, to use a $100 gift card or voucher in full, customers must spend at least an additional $100 in store," the statement read.
 "Gift vouchers will not be honoured online."

-This is yet another example where people have been conned into buying worthless gift cards.
-The condition placed on Toys 'R' Us gift card purchasers was most unfair, as no such condition was revealed when those gift cards were bought and this sort of coercion should not be allowed.
+This was yet another example where people were conned into buying worthless gift cards.
+The condition placed on Toys 'R' Us gift card purchasers was most unfair, as no such condition was revealed when those gift cards were bought and this sort of coercion should not have been allowed.
 Australian authorities need to introduce a law that forces administrators to treat gift card holders as preferential creditors and ensure that they can walk into a store in administration and redeem their gift cards for goods or cash of the same value before any other creditors.